ntaneja1985/NET8TrainingPradeep/README.md

 ## Dependency Injection
+- Design Pattern to inject the dependent object rather than create the object inside the class.
 - Instead of creating concrete objects inside class, we should be injecting objects
 - Implements the dependency inversion principle.
 - We can do method injection or constructor injection or property injection
 - Inversion of control will help to create instances of a class rather than us creating it directly.
+- IOC transfer the control of object creation to an external source, rather than application code.
 - IOC creates a container called IOC Container.
 - ![alt text](image-6.png)
 - IOC Container gives us an instance of an interface or a class.